koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/04_simulation_implementation.typ

 === Prompt Engineering Challenges

 Another significant challenge was the risk of prompt-induced biases.
 Since LLMs are sensitive to subtle wording and context, even minor changes in prompt phrasing could lead to systematic shifts in agent behavior, undermining the theoretical validity of the simulation as shown in some examples of @gabm_examples.
-To address this, I iteratively refined the prompt engineering process, focusing on neutral, quantitative language and avoiding leading or suggestive statements.
+To address this, I iteratively refined the prompts, focusing on neutral, quantitative language and avoiding leading or suggestive statements.

 Behavioral profiles were carefully rewritten to reflect Rogers' categories without explicitly labeling them, reducing the risk of agents simply mimicking category stereotypes.
 Furthermore, I tested multiple prompt variants and analyzed agent outputs to identify and minimize any persistent biases, ensuring that decision-making patterns emerged organically from the agents' profiles and environmental context rather than from prompt artifacts.